My chances of being able to get online tomorrow are not good. So I'm posting tomorrow's entry today.

-October 14, 1983: Jim Palmer pitches two innings of scoreless relief and gets win as the Baltimore Orioles beat the Philadelphia Phillies in Game 3 of the World Series, 3-2.
+October 14, 1983: Jim Palmer pitches 2 innings of scoreless relief and gets win as the Baltimore Orioles beat the Philadelphia Phillies in Game 3 of the World Series, 3-2.
 The future Hall-of-Famer becomes the only pitcher in baseball history to win a World Series game in the 3 different decades.

-October 14, 1984: The Detroit Tigers beat the San Diego Padres, 8-4, and win their 4th World Series, their first in 16 years, in 5 games.
+October 14, 1984: The Detroit Tigers beat the San Diego Padres, 8-4, and win their 4th World Series, their 1st in 16 years, in 5 games.
 Series MVP Kirk Gibson blasts 2 upper-deck home runs at Tiger Stadium, including a 3-run shot off Goose Gossage in the 8th inning.
 Tiger fans riot all over the city‚ another black eye for their beleaguered hometown.
 The Tigers have not won another Series in the quarter of a century since.

 October 14, 1985: Ozzie Smith homers off Tom Niedenfuer with one out in the bottom of the 9th to give the Cardinals a 3-2 lead in the NLCS.
 It is the switch-hitting Smith's first big-league home run while batting lefthanded.
 Cardinal broadcaster Jack Buck tells the fans, "Go crazy, fans, go crazy!"
 They do, although they don't riot or storm the field.
 They know the Cards still have to win 1 of the last 2 games in Los Angeles.